-- (1) SAC must consider each nomination as soon as practicable after it has been made. - (2) SAC may reject a nomination if -

-- (a) the subject of the nomination is already listed; or - (b) the nomination is vexatious; or - (c) the nomination is not in the prescribed form. - (3) If SAC rejects a nomination under this section, it must notify the Minister and nominator of the rejection and give reasons for it.

-18. Preliminary recommendation by SAC
+- (1) SAC must consider each nomination as soon as practicable after it has been made. - (2) SAC may reject a nomination if - s.
+18 Part 3 - Conservation of Threatened Species (a) the subject of the nomination is already listed; or (b) the nomination is vexatious; or (c) the nomination is not in the prescribed form.
+(3) If SAC rejects a nomination under this section, it must notify the Minister and nominator of the rejection and give reasons for it.
+18. Preli minary recommendation by SAC (1) after considering a nomination, must make

-- (1) SAC, after considering a nomination, must make a preliminary recommendation that the nomination is to be supported or is to be rejected. - (2) SAC must, within 30 days after making a preliminary recommendation - (a) notify the nominator; and - (b) give public notification of its preliminary recommendation and also give notice of the recommendation in a newspaper circulating generally in the area likely to be affected by the recommendation. - (3) SAC must consider any public comments made during a period of 30 days after public notification is given.
+- a preliminary recommendation that the nomination is to be supported or is to be rejected. - SAC must, within 30 days after making a (2)preliminary recommendation - notify the nominator; and (a) - give public notification of its preliminary (b) recommendation and also give notice of the recommendation in a newspaper circulating generally in the area likely to be affected by the recommendation. - SAC must consider any public comments made (3) during a period of 30 days after public notification is given.